-In 1986 Ed Graf was insurance adjustor with new wife and new family.
-Ed had been single untilhe met Claire Gerdes a couple of years earlier.
-She had been married before, and had two boys from that marriage.
-As a result, Ed went from a single man, to a husband and father of two children.
+In 1986 Ed Graf was an insurance adjuster with a new wife and new family.
+Ed had been single until he met Claire Gerdes a couple of years earlier.
+She had been married before and had two boys from that marriage.
+As a result, Ed went from a single man to a husband and father of two children.
 From all appearances everything was great.
-The boys went to a day care at the church where Ed had grown up, and he was actively involved in their lives.
+The boys went to a daycare at the church where Ed had grown up, and he was actively involved in their lives.
 He even took the steps to formally adopt them.

-In 1986 the family grew, when Ed and Claire had a child together.
-As he was with Claire’s two boys, he was involved in his care.
+In 1986 the family grew when Ed and Claire had a child together.
+As he was with Claire’s two boys, he was involved in the baby's care.

 The investigation and trial

-Everyone assumed the fire was an accident, and came to offer their condolences.
-The fire chief was a friend of the family, and decided that the shed was a reminder of what had happened, so he had it removed.
-That turned out to be life changing decision, since when the shed was moved, all the evidence was destroyed.
+Everyone assumed the fire was an accident and came to offer their condolences.
+The fire chief was a friend of the family and decided that the shed was a reminder of what had happened, so he had it removed.
+That turned out to be life-changing decision since the shed was removed, all the evidence was destroyed.

 The trial was one of the biggest events Waco had seen.
 Two children were dead, and the State sought the death penalty.
 Ed and his supporters – who were many – continued to believe in his innocence.
 The State ultimately convinced the jury that Ed had killed the children because they were getting in the way of his relationship with Claire and the new baby, and also to collect on the insurance money – although it was fairly minimal.
 The jury found him guilty but declined to assess the death penalty.